Co-Curricular & Extra-Curricular Programs

 Lockers-Middle school students are assigned a locker and a good quality lock.
 If a lock is lost, damaged, or stolen, students are required to purchase a second lock at a cost of $7.50.
 Any student using a personal lock without permission will have it removed.
 Students are asked to leave valuables at home and the school is not responsible for lost or stolen items.

 In accordance with Administrative Procedure No. 314 St. Francis of Assisi Middle School has adopted the following policy with respect to searching lockers on school property.
-All students utilizing a locker on school property must have clear understanding that they can have NO EXPECTATION OF PRIVACY in this locker at any time.
+All students utilizing a locker on school property must have a clear understanding that they can have NO EXPECTATION OF PRIVACY in this locker at any time.
 The principal or designate may search the locker at any time and without notice.
 Any illegal substances or contraband will be turned over the R.C.M.P. for criminal investigation.

 Property Damage/ Theft- Any student involved in the damaging of school property or theft will be expected to pay for the damage or theft incurred.
-Other school consequences may be applied that are appropriate to the offence.
+Other school consequences may be applied that are appropriate to the offense.

 Bicycles/Rollerblades/Skateboards/Longboards - Students may ride bicycles to school provided they are locked up throughout the day in the bicycle racks provided.
 Students must wear helmets when riding bicycles and scooters.
-Students may rollerblade/ skateboard/Longboard to school; however, rollerblades, skateboards and longboards are to be removed at the school entrance area and carried into the school.
+Students may rollerblade/ skateboard/Longboard to school; however, rollerblades, skateboards, and longboards are to be removed from the school entrance area and carried into the school.
 Students must remove the wheels from roller shoes before entering the school.
 We also strongly encourage the use of protective gear when rollerblading, skateboarding and longboarding.

-School Council Committee- The Council consists of parents, staff members and the school administration.
-The purpose of this committee is to enhance the opportunities available to the staff, students and parents of the school.
+School Council Committee- The Council consists of parents, staff members, and the school administration.
+The purpose of this committee is to enhance the opportunities available to the staff, students, and parents of the school.
 The School Council meets once a month.
 All parents are welcome to attend the meetings.
 This council gives parents a chance to become more actively involved in their child’s education.